We have been running HubShout for 10 years since I wrote the blog post below.

 A little background about myself today.
 I'm Adam Stetzer, and I hold a Ph.D. in Industrial Organizational Psychology from Purdue University (1996).
 Industrial and Organizational Psychology sits right at the intersection of Management and Psychology.
 Think of it as "Psychology at Work."
 As a discipline, we focus on topics such as worker satisfaction, motivation, productivity, turnover, job design, safety, and pretty much any other area where psychology or group dynamics intersect with business objectives.
 We are extremely analytical and are trained with the classical empirical methods of the social sciences.

 Other than various consulting projects during my doctoral training, I started my career at Verizon (then Bell Atlantic) in 1995.
 I initially worked in the Selection Research department.
 I then moved into the Health and Safety Department and conducted a large-scale research study to try to understand the true root causes of accidents among cable splicers.
 These are the guys that install telephones and maintain the telephone network.
 They do dangerous work, up on polls and down in manholes.

 It was during this time at Verizon that I met my the VP of Health Affairs, who would later become my business partner at Nucleus.
 We hit it off immediately.
 Though a medical doctor (Internist), we shared many views about how entire organizations can become "sick", just like individuals.
 He was fascinated with my discipline as he would often say that "70% of what walks into my examining room at the phone company can't be fixed with anything in my black medical bag."
-In his opinion, many organizational and psychosocial issues where driving individual performance and absence issues.
+In his opinion, many organizational and psychosocial issues where driving individual performance and absence behavior.
 Based on my findings in the safety arena, I couldn't have agreed more.
 We also shared a deep passion for technology and belief that organizational strategy should be data-driven.
 We saw the Internet emerging and very much wanted to be a part of that as well.
 He, myself, and third partner founded Nucleus in 1997.
 We shared a common vision that organizational and psychosocial issues are poorly understood in large organizations.
 We saw an opportunity to bring a new philosophy, combined with cutting-edge technology tools to a market in need of new solutions, using the Internet for all analytic delivery and transactional management (a new idea at the time).

-I've known Chad Hill for about 7 years.
+I've known Chad Hill since 2001.
 Since leaving Nucleus / LCG, I've become extremely interested in search engine optimization.
 Given my background in large data operations, and propensity for analytical thinking, the topic is naturally appealing.
 I'm also intrigued by how new the discipline is and see great opportunity for helping educate confused purchasers as we help them achieve their business results through systematic approaches to web site promotion.
 Much like the challenges I've seen in the Human Resources space, organizations need help getting organized and executing when it comes to online marketing.
 Chad and I feel strongly that we can bring that structure to our clients.
 Based on our combined expertise in marketing, information technology and the Internet, we can rapidly provide value to a corporate online marketing strategy.